ZeroCool940711/new-frontera/docs/source/topics/overview.rst

 One-time crawl, few websites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For such use case probably single process mode would be the most appropriate.
-Frontera can offer these prioritization models out of the box:
+For such use case probably single process mode would be the most appropriate. new_frontera can offer these prioritization models out of the box:

 * FIFO,